-Store your files for each product inside subfolders following the pattern shown in the theme.
-For example, product1, product2, etc. You can store your topics inside sub-subfolders or sub-sub-folders to your heart's content.
+You can store your files for each product inside subfolders following the pattern shown in the theme.
+For example, product1, product2, etc, can be stored in their own subfolders inside the pages directory.
+Inside pages, you can store your topics inside sub-subfolders or sub-sub-folders to your heart's content.
 When Jekyll builds your site, it will pull the topics into the root directory and use the permalink for the URL.